Trust4AI/GUARD-ME/README.md

 - `attribute`: Optional string indicating the demographic attribute introduced in the second prompt (in case only one prompt contains an attribute).
 - `attribute_1`: Optional string indicating the demographic attribute introduced in the first prompt (in case both prompts contain an attribute).
 - `attribute_2`: Optional string indicating the demographic attribute introduced in the second prompt (in case both prompts contain an attribute).
 - `response_max_length`.
-Optional integer indicating the maximum number of words that the model under test can use to generate the response.
+Optional integer indicating the maximum number of words that the candidate model can use to generate the response.
 - `list_format_response`.
-Optional boolean indicating whether to return the prompts response as a structured list of points.
+Optional boolean indicating whether the response of the candidate model should be returned as a structured list of points.
 - `exclude_bias_references`.
 Optional boolean indicating whether to exclude any terms in the response provided for prompts.

 > [!NOTE]